-Anderson localization in quasi-periodic systems, however, significantly differ from its counterpart in truly disordered systems.
-For instance, while in a disordered system a phase transition between the Anderson-localized and extended phases occurs only in dimension strictly higher than $2$~\cite{abrahams1979}, it may occur in one-dimensional (1D) quasi-periodic systems.
-The most celebrated example is the Aubry-Andr\'e (AA) model, obtained from the tight-binding model generated by a strong lattice, by adding a second, weak, incommensurate lattice.
-In the AA model, the localization transition occurs at a critical value of the quasi-periodic potential, irrespective of the particle energy~\cite{aubry1980}.
-This special behaviour results from a special symmetry of the AA model, known as self-duality.
-When the latter is broken, an energy mobility edge (ME), \ie\ a critical energy separating localized and extended states, generally appears, as demonstrated in a variety of models~\cite{soukoulis1982,dassarma1986,sarma1990,biddle2009,biddle2010,biddle2011,ganeshan2015}.
+Anderson localization in quasiperiodic systems, however, significantly differs from its counterpart in truly disordered systems.
+While in a disordered system a phase transition between the Anderson-localized and extended phases occurs only in dimension strictly higher than $2$~\cite{abrahams1979}, it may occur in one-dimensional (1D) quasiperiodic systems.
+The most celebrated example is the Aubry-Andr\'e (AA) Hamiltonian, obtained from the tight-binding model generated by a strong lattice, by adding a second, weak, incommensurate lattice.
+In the AA model, the localization transition occurs at a critical value of the quasiperiodic potential, irrespective of the particle energy~\cite{aubry1980}.
+This behaviur results from a special symmetry, known as self-duality.
+When the latter is broken, an energy mobility edge (ME), \ie\ a critical energy separating localized and extended states, generally appears, as demonstrated in a variety of models~\cite{soukoulis1982,dassarma1986,sarma1990,biddle2009,biddle2010,biddle2011,ganeshan2015,szabo2018}.
 One of the simplest examples is obtained by using two incommensurate lattices of comparable amplitudes.
 This model attracts significant attention in ultracold-atom systems~\cite{boers2007,li2017}.
 They have been used to study many-body localization in a 1D system exhibiting a single-particle ME~\cite{kohlert2019} and may serve to overcome finite-temperature issues in the observation of the still elusive Bose-glass phase~\cite{derrico2014,gori2016} (see below).
 Recently, the localization properties and the ME of the single-particle problem have been studied both theoretically~\cite{li2017} and experimentally~\cite{luschen2018}.
-However, important critical properties of this model at still unknown.
+However, important critical properties of this model are still unknown.
 For instance, whether an intermediate phase appears in between the localized and extended phases remains unclear.